RUTLAND, VERMONT

 (Marvel Feature I#2) - On October 30th on Bald Mountain, located just outside Rutland, a witches sabbath summoned Dormammu, who stated his intent to return on the following night if the coven sacrificed to him; the red glow of this event was witnessed from town.
 Meanwhile, the coven kidnapped Dr. Strange from his sanctum and brought him to Rutland.
 Roy and Jeanie Thomas came to Rutland and helped Tom Fagan prepare floats for the 12th annual Halloween Parade while he regaled them with Bald Mountain's history.
 In New York, Clea determined Strange's location and she, the Hulk, Sub-Mariner, and Wong went after him.
 On Halloween night, the quartet disrupted the ceremony and drove back Dormammu, while the town witnessed a red glow so violent that some thought the mountain was erupting.

-(Justice League of America I#103) - The four parade-goers (Glynis [Wein], Len [Wein], Steve [Englehart], and Gerry [Conway]) traveled to Rutland and eventually made it to Tom Fagan's (Tom was dressed as Batman).
-The Phantom Stranger had gathered the Justice League of America (Batman, Flash, Green Arrow, Green Lantern, Hawkman, Superman) and they came to Rutland to investigate rumors that Felix Faust was taking advantage of loose dimensional walls on Halloween to attempt to summon ghosts to Earth in Rutland; they arrived at Tom's just after the foursome.
-The stunned Tom asked them to join the Rutland parade.
+(Justice League of America I#103) - The four parade-goers (Glynis [Wein], Len [Wein], Steve [Englehart], and Gerry [Conway]) traveled to Rutland and eventually made it to Tom Fagan's home (Tom was dressed as Batman).
+The Phantom Stranger had gathered the Justice League of America (Batman, Flash, Green Arrow, Green Lantern, Hawkman, Superman) and they went to Rutland to investigate rumors that Felix Faust was taking advantage of loose dimensional walls on Halloween to attempt to summon ghosts to Earth in Rutland; they arrived at Tom's just after the foursome.
+The stunned Tom asked the heroes to join the Rutland parade.

 (Thor I#207 / Amazing Adventures I#16) - The missing Glynis turned up, lacking memories of where she'd been, but thinking she'd had a good time.
 Her memories did start to return shortly thereafter.